mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 All dukes use the subsector they are associated with as a suffix, for example Duke of Rhylanor.
 This also applies to the Sector Duke who retains direct responsibility for his or her subsector as well as sector–wide concerns.
-Usually a member of the duke’s family is appointed to deal with subsector matters.
+Usually a member of the duke's family is appointed to deal with subsector matters.

 ARCHDUKE